TeroJii/silk/README.md

 #> 6    6 11.205878 series1
 ```

-If we visualize the data, we see that there are a few unusual values in
+If we visualize the data, we see that there are a few unusual values.
-the data.

 ``` r
 library(ggplot2)